 Dressing Rooms open 1 hour before the first performance of the day.
 It’s advised to come with your hair and make-up already done.

 Please click on our Dates & Locations menu option and select the competition you are attending.
-Directions, host hotels, and information about the venue are listed under each event’s date.
+Host hotels, and information about the venue are listed under each event’s date.

 Of course!
 Shine Dance Competitions is open to studios all over the world and we love having international studios join.
 Please contact us for entry fees.